syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/gauge-pointers.md

 To enable or disable the drag functionality for specific pointers along the axis line, use the `EnableDrag` property in the required pointer model.

-NOTE: When the `EnableDrag` property is enabled for any individual pointer model, the `EnablePointerDrag` property becomes ineffective.
+N> When the `EnableDrag` property is enabled for any individual pointer model, the `EnablePointerDrag` property becomes ineffective.

 The following example demonstrates how to enable the drag functionality for multiple pointers individually.

 {% if page.publishingplatform == "aspnet-core" %}